 Midtown Alliance solicited proposals for design and engineering services in early 2018.
 TSW was hired as the lead consultant for the project and its team began work in April 2018.
 Community engagement and design is currently underway.
 A public open house was held in October 2018 to solicit feedback on conceptual designs.
-Design will continue into 2019 and construction is anticipated to begin in 2020.
+Preliminary designs were submitted to the City for review and comment in October 2018 and May 2019.
+Design development will continue through 2019 and construction is anticipated to begin in 2020.

 The Design and Engineering phase, will include: